michaelkeiluweit/dic_example/README.md

 - Make sure the directory `cache/` is writeable for the webserver.

 ## Usage
-Call the app by our choosen domain, e.g. https://localhost.
+Call the app by your choosen domain, e.g. https://localhost.
 The three different Controllers are callable by:
 - f
 - ft